 - If you enjoy meeting and sharing your home with students and introduce them to your family, friends, and lifestyle, then you are on your way to becoming a homestay host.

 - If you have an extra furnished and comfortable guest room, and happy and cheerful environment, then you have met the agency’s requirement.
 Each room must offer a comfortable bed with clean linen, good lighting, desk and chair, closet, a door and a window with shade for student privacy.

 - In homestay arrangement, basic utilities and WiFi must be included in a homestay rate that you offer to a student.
 For most students nowadays consider high-speed access Internet as important as having water in your taps.

-- All members of your house hold should be able to welcome students, speak English all times when the student is present, and be able to assist them in any way they can.
-You should be able to meet students when they arrive at your home, and able to show them around your home and neighborhood.
+- All members of your household should be able to welcome students, speak English all times when the student is present, and be able to assist them in any way they can.
+You should be able to meet students when they arrive at your home, and able to show them around your home and neighbourhood.

 - Please avoid that a student gets lost on their first day or become unable to reach on the phone should they still get lost in town.
 Ensure that student will have a good map, home address, or contact card before she/he goes out first time alone.

 - As part of being a good host, you should be able to advise students on how to stay safe around the area, show them how to commute to and from school or college, where to shop for additional food, snacks or clothing.
 Inform them of best ways to use the public transit network in your city for faster and easy commutes.